Higher symmetries of the conformal powers of the Laplacian on conformally flat manifolds: The double-D and conformally invariant operators

 \section{The double-D and conformally invariant operators}

 We work on $(M,[g])$, assumed to be locally conformally flat.
 We outline a rather general picture here.
-The theorem below provides a general technique for the construction of symmetries of \idx{any} conformally invariant operator between irreducibles.
+The theorem below provides a general technique for the construction of symmetries of \idx{any} conformally invariant operator that acts between irreducible natural bundles.
 Moreover, since the tools used are general in nature, this result indicates how to deal with symmetries of invariant operators on a bigger class of structures, the so-called parabolic geometries \cite{CSbook}.
 This will be taken up elsewhere.

-Consider a conformally invariant differential operator $P: \cV \to \cW$ between irreducible (or completely reducible will suffice) conformal bundles $\cV$ and $\cW$.
+Consider a conformally invariant differential operator $P: \cV \to \cW$ between irreducible (or completely reducible will suffice) natural bundles $\cV$ and $\cW$.
 More specifically, we restrict only to subbundles of $(\bigotimes \cE_a) \otimes (\bigotimes \cE^b) \otimes \cE[w]$ which we shall term tensor bundles.
 The case of spinor bundles is however completely analogous.

 Assume for a moment the general (i.e.\ possibly curved) conformal setting.
 Following \cite{CapGotrans}, the double-D operator $\bbD_\form{A}$ can be extended to all irreducible bundles (see the discussion on the fundamental derivative below for details).
 This extension obeys the Leibniz rule, and since \nn{doubleD} describes $\bbD_\form{A}$ on $\cE_\bullet[w]$, it remains to understand the action of $\bbD_\form{A}$ on $\cE_a \cong \cE^b[-2]$.
 In this case we obtain